New Mobile Phone Laws in WA

 You will not be using your phone in a way that breaches the law if:

-- You are a taxi driver and the visual display of the phone is displaying work-related information such as maps or dispatch systems;
+- You are an ‘on-demand’ vehicle (such taxi or uber driver) and the visual display of the phone is displaying work-related information such as maps or dispatch systems;

 Can I still use my hands free?